OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Introduction

 The computational challenge of SRAM yield analysis is daunting.
 Modern memory arrays require failure rates below $10^{-9}$ to be viable, yet directly observing such rare events would require over $10^{10}$ Monte Carlo simulations—computationally infeasible even with today's massive computing resources \cite{kanj2006mixture}.
 This fundamental limitation has spurred decades of research into more efficient techniques, from variance reduction methods like importance sampling \cite{dolecek2008breaking} and statistical blockade \cite{singhee2008practical}, to modern machine learning approaches \cite{bouhlila2024machine, yoon2022machine} and surrogate modeling techniques \cite{wang2017efficient, yao2014efficient}.
 Each promises to dramatically reduce simulation costs while maintaining accuracy.

-Yet despite this rich algorithmic innovation, a troubling pattern has emerged: techniques that show exceptional promise in academic publications routinely fail when applied to industrial designs.
+Yet despite this rich algorithmic innovation, a troubling pattern has emerged: techniques that show exceptional promise in academic publications often fail to transfer to production designs.
 Our comprehensive review of 45 recent SRAM yield analysis papers reveals the root cause—over 85\% rely on dramatically oversimplified models that omit the very physical effects in real circuits.
-This systematic disconnect between academic models and industrial reality has created what we term a ``\textit{reproducibility crisis}" in SRAM yield analysis.
+This systematic disconnect between academic models and production reality has created what we term a ``\textit{reproducibility crisis}'' in SRAM yield analysis.

 The gap between academic models and industrial reality is qualitative, not merely quantitative.
-Real SRAM arrays exhibit complex phenomena that fundamentally alter behavior: parasitic resistances slow bitline discharge by 4-6$\times$ \cite{shen2024deep}; leakage from hundreds of unselected cells degrades read margins by 12\% \cite{shen2024ultra8t}; sense amplifier offset variations of 15-30mV shift failure boundaries unpredictably \cite{shen2022timing}; and position-dependent IR drops create systematic variations across arrays \cite{shen2024sram}.
+Real SRAM arrays exhibit complex phenomena that fundamentally alter behavior: parasitic resistances and capacitances slow bitline discharge by 4-6$\times$ \cite{shen2024deep}; leakage from hundreds of unselected cells degrades read margins by 12\% \cite{shen2024ultra8t}; sense amplifier offset variations of 15-30mV shift failure boundaries unpredictably \cite{abu2011characterization, shen2022single}; and position-dependent IR drops create systematic variations across arrays \cite{shen2024sram}.
 When combined, these effects create failure modes that simply cannot exist in simplified models.
 This modeling gap has severe practical consequences.
 The semiconductor industry spends \$2-3 billion annually on design respins, with yield issues driving 30\% of these costs.
-More critically, the disconnect undermines research itself: algorithms showing similar performance on simplified benchmarks may differ by orders of magnitude on real circuits; optimization techniques that appear optimal in studies fail catastrophically in practice; and without standardized, realistic benchmarks, fair comparison of approaches becomes impossible.
+More critically, the disconnect undermines research itself: algorithms showing similar performance on simplified benchmarks may differ by orders of magnitude on real circuits; optimization techniques that appear optimal in studies fail catastrophically in practice; and without standardized, higher-fidelity benchmarks, fair comparison of approaches becomes impossible.

-To address this systemic challenge, we present \textbf{OpenYield}: an open-source ecosystem for realistic SRAM yield analysis and optimization.
-Our vision is to democratize access to industrial-quality SRAM modeling, enabling the academic community to develop and validate techniques on circuits that actually represent the challenges faced in modern semiconductor design.
+To address this systemic challenge, we present \textbf{OpenYield}: an open-source ecosystem for SRAM yield analysis and optimization that aims to narrow the gap between research circuits and real SRAM modules in the on-chip systems.
+Our goal is to make higher-fidelity, open benchmarks more accessible, enabling the academic community to develop and validate techniques on circuits that incorporate key second-order effects observed in practice.
 OpenYield makes three core novelties: